Recruiting and Supporting Faculty

-Under the direction of Dr. Paige Tolbert, the Career Development Core serves to recruit new faculty in environmental health sciences into the Center and foster professional development of faculty in the Center.
+Under the direction of Dr. Paige Tolbert, the Career Development Program serves to recruit new faculty in environmental health sciences into the Center (see here and here for ongoing faculty searches) and foster professional development of Center Members.

 Highlights of the core include:

 - Promoting cross-training across all levels of faculty in emerging areas of environmental health sciences

 - Facilitating new collaborations and entry of established scientists into environmental health research

 - Fostering investigator growth by providing feedback through work-in-progress and grants-in-preparation presentations

 Year Two pilot recipient, Rabin Tirouvanziam, continues to be an excellent example of how the resources and support from the HERCULES Center has helped promote environmental health sciences research and created opportunities for researchers to expand their focus to include environmental factors.
 Tirouvanziam’s pilot project “The human airway ecosystem: metabolomics and trace element profiling to track complex exposures in chronic and acute disease” utilized the metabolomics and systems biology cores.